jfrog/vault-plugin-secrets-artifactory/README.md

 This backend creates access tokens in Artifactory using the admin credentials provided.
 Note that if you provide non-admin credentials, then the "username" must match the username of the credential owner.

-## What's Missing

-* rotate the admin/config access_token when it's configured (if it's refreshable).

 ## Testing Locally